DedekindCuts/advent-of-code-2019/README.md

 ## Organization
 Each subdirectory in this repository corresponds to a day's challenge.
-Each day's subdirectory contains a description of the day's challenge named *description.txt*, as well as the code providing the solution and any input files necessary for the challenge.
+Each day's subdirectory contains a description of the day's challenge named *README.txt*, as well as the code providing the solution and any input files necessary for the challenge.